cloudcreativity/laravel-json-api/docs/features/content-negotiation.md

 This package provides a generator to create content negotiator classes.
 You can either generate either:

-- *re-usable* content negotiators: these can be used by either your whole API or specific resources within the API.
+- *re-usable* content negotiators: can be used by either your whole API or multiple resources within the API.
-- *resource-specific* content negotiators: that are only used by a specific resource type.
+- *resource-specific* content negotiators: are used by a specific resource type.

 To generate a content negotiator that is re-usable across multiple JSON API resource types, use the following: